Email hosting service

 An email hosting service is an Internet hosting service that operates email servers.

 Features

 Email hosting services usually offer premium email as opposed to advertisement-supported free email or free webmail.
 Email hosting services thus differ from typical end-user email providers such as webmail sites.
-They cater mostly to demanding email users and small and medium-sized (SME) businesses, while larger enterprises usually run their own email hosting services on their own equipment using software such as Microsoft Exchange Server, IceWarp or Postfix.
+They cater mostly to demanding email users and small and medium-sized (SME) businesses, while larger enterprises usually run their own email hosting services on their own equipment using software such as Microsoft Exchange Server, IceWarp, Zoho or Postfix.
 Hosting providers can manage a user's own domain name, including any email authentication scheme that the domain owner wishes to enforce to convey the meaning that using a specific domain name identifies and qualifies email senders.

 Types

 There are various types of email hosting services.
 These vary according to the storage space available, location of the mail boxes and functionality.

 Various hosting providers offer this service through two models.
 A traditional email hosting or per mailbox hosting.
 Traditional email hosting charges a set amount for a certain number of mail boxes whereas the per mail box model charges per mail box needed.